usnistgov/STP2OWL/README.md

 - Unzip the "stepcode.zip" to where the VS solution file (STP2OWL.sln) is located.
 - Create a "bin" folder and build the stepcode in that folder using CMake (See [here](https://github.com/stepcode/stepcode/blob/master/INSTALL) for more details).
 - Build all the projects in "stepcode\bin\SC.sln".
-- Unzip the "schemas.zip" to "stepcode\bin" which will add two files (.cc and .h) for each schema folder in "stepcode\bin\schemas"
+- Unzip the "schemas.zip" to "stepcode\bin" which will add two files (.cc and .h) for each schema folder in "stepcode\bin\schemas".
-- Open "SC.sln" again and add unziped files for each schema to corresponding VS projects.
+- Open "SC.sln" and add unziped files for each schema to the corresponding VS project.
 - Rebuild all the projects in "stepcode\bin\SC.sln".
 - Build "STP2OWL.sln".